KatelynBeirne/KatelynBeirnePortfolio/README.md

 I collected data from an online documenting system for a nuclear power station in Massachusetts.
 First, I developed a script to parse the data from the online pdfs into an excel sheet.
 Unfortunately, several of the pdfs had data that was rendered incorrectly, so data collection was done manually.

-After organizing and collecting data, I worked with an industry expert to brainstorm creative, but accesible data visualizations.
+After organizing and collecting data, I worked with an industry expert to brainstorm creative, but accessible data visualizations.
 I researched different data visualization methods, and decided on Flourish to create interactive and colorful visualizations.

 #### My final work
 An interactive timeline map, showing which towns recieved the most nuclear waste shipments over time.